quanghm-wolffun/swagger-portal/README.md

 2. Use `bun run <script-name>` to execute npm scripts
 3. If encountering "Failed to parse API description" errors, try running the validation step first

+### GitHub Actions Issues

+If the GitHub Actions workflow fails, check:

+1. **Repository permissions**: Ensure the workflow has permission to write to the gh-pages branch
+2. **Build errors**: Check the workflow logs for specific errors
+3. **GitHub Pages configuration**: Ensure GitHub Pages is enabled in your repository settings and configured to use the gh-pages branch

 ### Redocly Community Edition Notice

 When using the community edition of Redocly, you'll see a notice: